 Pin And Pull

 The pin and pull concept is a newer concept among spread offenses.
-We reference the pin and pull as the lost brother of buck sweep.
+The pin and pull is the lost brother of the buck sweep.
 While the two plays look similar, the pin and pull have specific rules to determine who is pulling to the play side.

-As the name states, the pin and pull are designed to pin defensive players away from the play and pull offensive linemen toward the play.
+As the name suggests, the pin and pull are designed to pin defensive players away from the play and pull offensive linemen toward it.

 When studying the pin and pull, it’s important to understand two things:

-• Gap blocks are the easiest blocks in football.
+- Gap blocks are the simplest block in football.
 They use leverage instead of power to successfully remove a defensive player from making a tackle

-• Players who pull should work up the field and not horizontally.
+- Players who pull should work into the line of scrimmage and not horizontally.

 The pin and pull scheme can be run out of any formation and gives an advantage to linemen who can run in space.